 No PCR signal was obtained from the extracts of 22 bacterial, viral, parasitic, and fungal isolates that can cause symptoms similar to Lyme disease including; Rickettsia rickettsii, Rickettsia typhi, Ehrlichia canis, Babesia microti, Plasmodium falciparum, Plasmodium vivax, Bartonella henselae, Bartonella quintana, Herpes simplex virus, and Toxoplasma gondii.

-Although the reference range is "Negative" for this assay, it may detect low-grade asymptomatic bacteremia from individuals exposed to Lyme-endemic areas.
-However, this assay is only to be used for patients with a clinical history and symptoms consistent with Lyme, and must be interpreted in the context of serologic tests, which are the gold standard for diagnosis of Lyme disease.
-This test is not used to screen asymptomatic patients.
+The reference range for this assay is negative.
+This assay is only to be used for patients with a clinical history and symptoms consistent with Lyme, and must be interpreted in the context of serologic tests, which are the gold standard for diagnosis of Lyme disease.
+This test should not be used to screen asymptomatic patients.

 This is a qualitative assay, and the results are reported as negative or positive for targeted Borrelia burgdorferi.

-5. CDC: Recommendation for test performance and interpretation from second national conference on serological diagnosis of lyme disease.
-MMWR Morb Mortal Wkly Rep 1996;45:481-484
+5. Centers for Disease Control and Prevention.
+Recommendations for test performance and interpretation from the Second National Conference on Serologic Diagnosis of Lyme Disease.
+MMWR Morb Mortal Wkly Rep 1995;44(31):590-591

 6. Babady NE, Sloan LM, Vetter EA, et al: Percent positive rate of Lyme real-time polymerase chain reaction in blood, cerebrospinal fluid, synovial fluid, and tissue.
 Diagn Microbiol Infect Dis 2008;62(4):464-466